 When speaking with a primary source, always disclose the reason for your conversation and that information gleaned may be used in a published piece of content.
 If you’re recording the conversation, observe federal and state laws regarding electronic recording equipment, including cell phone apps and video chat features.
 It’s beneficial to review 18 U.S. Code Chapter 119 —Wire and Electronic Communications Interception and Interception of Oral Communications.

 And always ask for the person’s full name, spelled out by them.
-Never make assumptions, because even a common name like Stacy, Stacey, Staci, Stacee and Stayce can be spelled a variety of ways.
+Never make assumptions, because even a common name like Stacy, Stacey, Staci, Stacee, and Stayce can be spelled in a variety of ways.

 Using secondary sources

 When it comes to secondary sources, be mindful of copyright and usage laws regulated by the Federal Communications Commission (FCC).
-Just because a document is made public, you can’t simply cut and paste the text into your article.
+Just because a document is made public doesn’t mean you can simply cut and paste it into your article.
 Familiarize yourself with these regulations.

 - Copyright Law: This governs how copyright owners control the distribution and reproductions of their creative, original works.
-In short, it’s acceptable to share a few sentences when it’s properly attributed to the creator.
-Online, this is usually done with a backlink embedded in the title of the work being referenced.
+In short, sharing a few sentences is acceptable when it’s properly attributed to the creator.
+This is usually done online with a backlink embedded in the title of the work referenced.

-- Fair Use Doctrine: This U.S. Copyright statute allows content creators to use a limited portion of a work, such as quotes, for the purpose of creating commentary, news report or academic paper.
+- Fair Use Doctrine: This U.S. Copyright statute allows content creators to use a limited portion of a work, such as quotes, for the purpose of creating commentary, news reports, or academic papers.
 Again, proper attribution to the original source is always necessary.